"Knowledge is a function of being." is a quote from Aldous Huxley's

 as making decisions in time.
 And it seems to me that neurons that make

 decisions in the shortest amount of time reduces dimensionality or

-complexity the most.
+increases order or complexity the most.

 On the theoretical side, I've been trying to study how neuronal circuits

 can be wired so as to most efficiently use information in long temporal

 sequences.
 The complexity of a sequence increases exponentially as a

 function of its length, so I think groups of neurons must "architect"

 themselves as some sort of temporal filter.
 To build this kind of filter,

 I've been studying the correlation index of symbols in long time frames.